Sleeping with your contacts in is not recommended. In fact, it can endanger your eye health and even your vision.

 Because contact lenses sit over the tear film, they can inhibit this tear exchange.
 And when your eyes are closed as you sleep—i.e., not blinking at all—your tear film really can’t perform its protective function to the fullest.
 Germs don’t get washed away and instead have time to spread.
 The longer you sleep in your contacts, the more opportunity you’re giving them to cause infection.

-Interaction with the Surface of the Eye
+Interaction With the Surface of the Eye

 Another factor could be that prolonged contact lens wear affects the physical structure of your eye’s surface.
 Studies show that the ocular surface environment is extraordinarily sensitive and can even change shape if subjected to the pressure of your contact lenses for too long.
 Researchers are investigating how these surface interactions can hasten infection.